samitchaudhuri/ab-test-screener/README.md

 We need both the evaluation metrics, gross and net conversions, to match expectations in order to launch.
 From the analysis presented above we find

 1. The gross conversion metric matches our expectation because there is both a statistically and practically significant reduction in overall gross convertion.
-Additional sign test on day-by-day data shows reduction in gross convertion in a statistically signficant proportion of days.
-This gives us increased confidence that the experiment results matches our expectations.
+Additional sign test on day-by-day data also shows reduction in gross convertion in a statistically signficant proportion of days.
+This gives us increased confidence that the experiment results match our expectations.

 2. The change in net conversion is less straightforward.
 The confidence interval around the observed difference includes the negative of the practical-significance boundary; hence it is possible that this metric went down by an amount that might matter to the business.
 However, the confidence interval also includes 0, and hence the observed difference is not statistically significant.
-So we cannot show with certainty that net conversion has actually decreased.
-Additional sign test on day-by-day data also confirms that net convertion neither increased nor decreased in a statistically signficant proportion of days.
-Although repeating this experiment with greater power will give additional confidence in the results, we will make our judgement based on the second part of the hypothesis: "without significantly reducing the number of students", and conclude that the net conversion metric also matches our expectation.
+So we cannot be certain if this decrease it repeatable; especially so when a sign test on the day-by-day data also confirms that net convertion neither increased nor decreased in a statistically signficant proportion of days.
+However, we can't really use this evidence with real statistical confidence, for which we need to repeat this experiment with greater statistical power.
+Until then we cannot entirely dismiss a reduction in net conversion and consequently a negative financial impact.
+This would not meet the expectations of a risk-averse stake holder.

-Since both metrics match our expectation, we recommend a launch.
+Since one metric matches our expectation, and the other one does not, we cannot recommend a launch.
+We recomment repeating the experiment with greater statistical power to reach a more definite conclusion on net conversion.

 At the end it is not just about statistical evidence; the end goal is to actually make recommendation that demonstrates our judgment with